intel/pepc/docs/guide-tpmi.md

         - UFS_STATUS: 0x279ff040ada88
 ```

-### TPMI debugfs Dump Decoding
+## TPMI debugfs Dump Decoding

 `pepc tpmi` can decode TPMI debugfs dumps captured from other systems.
 Usage is similar to live
 systems, with two key differences:

-1. Use `--base` to specify the debugfs dump directory path instead of the default
+1. Use '--base' to specify the debugfs dump directory path instead of the default
    '/sys/kernel/debug'.
-2. Use `--vfm` to specify the VFM (Vendor, Family, Model) of the source system.
+2. Use '--vfm' to specify the VFM (Vendor, Family, Model) of the source system.
 This ensures `pepc`
    uses the correct TPMI spec files.
-If `--vfm` is not provided, `pepc` assumes Granite Rapids Xeon
+If '--vfm' is not provided, `pepc` assumes Granite Rapids Xeon
    (VFM 0x6AD).

 **Note:** Currently, only Granite Rapids TPMI spec files are available in the `pepc` git
 repository.
 These files also cover Sierra Forest Xeon, as both platforms share identical TPMI
 features and registers.
-Therefore, specifying `--vfm` is unnecessary unless you have custom spec
+Therefore, specifying '--vfm' is unnecessary unless you have custom spec
 files for a different platform.

 The debugfs dump directory structure must match the standard TPMI debugfs layout described in the
 [Debugfs Interface](#debugfs-interface) section.

-All filtering options available for live systems (`--features`, `--packages`, `--instances`,
+All filtering options available for live systems ('--features', '--packages', '--instances',
-`--clusters`, `--registers`, `--bitfields`) work the same way with debugfs dumps.
+'--clusters', '--registers', '--bitfields') work the same way with debugfs dumps.

-#### Examples
+### Examples

 Suppose you have a partial TPMI debugfs dump, that includes only few features: